StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_upgrade_v1_to_v2.md

 To upgrade an existing Splunk topology check to run on StackState Agent V2, follow the steps below:

 1. Install [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) in a location that can connect to both StackState and Splunk.
-   * **Note** StackState Agent V2 cannot run side-by-side with the API Integration Agent.
+   * **Note** StackState Agent V2 cannot run side-by-side with the Agent V1 (legacy).
 If you intend to continue running other checks on StackState Agent V1, install StackState Agent V2 in a different location.
 2. Stop StackState Agent V1.
 3. Disable the Splunk topology check on StackState Agent V1: